nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - Because the filesystem has not changed since the earlier save, this timestamp matches one associated with the current `rsync`
 - Thus, `pay sync` knows it only has to wait for the **already in-flight** `rsync` command before notifying `pay test`.

 Using the `watchman` clock in this way allowed us to implement the "sync barrier" without any additional round-trips to the devbox.
 If the rsync had completed before the `pay test` command, then `pay test` could start immediately.
-Of course, we also made sure to configure ssh `ControlMaster` appropriately, so that each `ssh` invocation piggybacked on an existing session, additionally minimizing network roundtrips.
+We also made sure to configure ssh `ControlMaster` appropriately, so that each `ssh` invocation piggybacked on an existing session, additionally minimizing network roundtrips.

 This `pay sync` side-channel also provided a useful mechanism to provide visibility to devprod about the health of the sync script.
 Developer laptops are laptops, and are expected to go offline and come back online regularly.
 That means it's normal for the synchronization process to get temporarily stuck while offline, and thus monitoring the health of synchronization is tricky.
 However, if a user runs a `pay` command that will work on the devbox, that represents a strong sign that the user **expects** synchronization to be healthy.
 Thus, if the IPC to the synchronization process fails or times out, that is an appropriate moment to report an error to Stripe's central exception tracker, allowing devprod to monitor the overall health of the synchronization system and the user experience.